ktaylor63/southeast/site/content/news/federal-agency-clarifies-request-for-gopher-tortoise-information-following-its-90-day-finding.md

 Anyone wishing to submit information regarding the gopher tortoise throughout its entire range may do so via one of the following methods:

-*   mail or hand-delivery: Public Comments Processing, Attn: FWS-R4- ES-2009-0029; Division of Policy and Directives Management; U.S. Fish and Wildlife Service; 4401 N. Fairfax Drive, Suite 222 ; Arlington, VA 22203.
+- mail or hand-delivery: Public Comments Processing, Attn: FWS-R4- ES-2009-0029; Division of Policy and Directives Management; U.S. Fish and Wildlife Service; 4401 N. Fairfax Drive, Suite 222 ; Arlington, VA 22203.

-We will post all information received on [&linkname=Regulations.gov">http://www.regulations.gov](http://www.regulations.gov).
+We will post all information received on [regulations.gov](http://www.regulations.gov).
 This generally means that we will post any personal information you provide us.

 Submissions merely stating support for or opposition to the action under consideration without providing supporting information, although noted, will not be considered in making a determination, as section 4(b)(1)(A) of the Act directs that determinations as to whether any species is a threatened or endangered species must be made “solely on the basis of the best scientific and commercial data available.”

-For more information about the gopher tortoise and this finding, please visit the Service’s web site at [http://www.fws.gov/northflorida](http://www.fws.gov/northflorida).
+For more information about the gopher tortoise and this finding, please visit the Service’s web site at [fws.gov/northflorida](http://www.fws.gov/northflorida).

-**Contact:**
+## Contact

 Division of Public Affairs
 External Affairs